 How many people can I find myself with?

 The idea of having a house party terrifies me.
-And it doesn't even seem permissible.
+And it doesn't even seem admissible.
 But I don't have a number of people in mind.
 I would think more in terms of density than absolute number.
-People should be physically spaced, so the number also depends on the size of the space in which you meet.
+People should be physically spaced, so the number also depends on the size of the space you meet in.
 Outdoors.
 Outdoors.

 Do we go to church?

 I am not a practitioner, if not of meditation.
-But my assessment remains the same.
-Going to a crowded church or equivalent doesn't seem like a great idea right now.
+However, my assessment remains the same.
+Going to a crowded church or equivalent doesn't seem like a great idea to me right now.
 With a lot of fussiness I would prefer large and very spaced churches, but then I would probably give up, thinking of one detail: singing!
-Chants in church can be risk factors, leading to more "vigorous" breathing.
+Church chants can be risk factors, resulting in more "vigorous" breathing.

 Can I expand the "bubble" of people I interact with most in person?